Essilu/IntraSec/README.md

 License

-Our project is allowing for open-source contributions and use.
+Our project is under MIT License and allowing for open-source contributions and use.

 Thank you for your interest in our Cybersecurity Student Project - Intrasec the Intranet with RBAC!
 We hope you find it valuable and informative. 🚀